tc39/proposal-async-context/CONTINUATION.md

 # Continuation flows

-The proposal as it currently stands defines that a context variable by propagating values to subtasks without feeding back any modifications in subtasks to the context of their parent async task.
+The proposal as it currently stands defines propagating context variables to subtasks without feeding back any modifications in subtasks to the context of their parent async task.

 ```js
 const asyncVar = new AsyncContext.Variable()